cooper/juno/README.md

 # Introduction

-This is juno-ircd, a seriously modern IRC server daemon written from scratch in Perl.
+This is juno, a seriously modern IRC daemon written from scratch in Perl.
 Really.

 > Perl is the right language for IRC.
 IRC is chock full of various strings and